No products in the cart.

 To do that, you’ll either have to break your grip and wrap your trigger finger around the trigger guard, then pressing the safety towards the right-hand side, or you’ll have to bring your support hand grip off the handguard and use your thumb to press the safety back in.

-So, it’s not as intuitive as something like an AR-15-style safety, but it’s effortless to use, and I find most newer shooters find the safety more in line with guns they are familiar with.
+So, it’s not as intuitive as an AR-15-style safety, but it’s effortless to use, and I find most newer shooters find the safety more in line with guns they are familiar with.

 The Ruger PC Charger’s pistol grip is a standard AR-15-style pistol grip made for Ruger that looks like it is based on a Magpul design.

 You can easily switch this out to whatever pistol grip is your preferred AR-15 pistol.
 This grip does have way more slant, similar to an A2-style AR grip.

 It would have been nice to see Ruger offers something with a flatter grip profile that’s more convenient and better ergonomics for CQB-style shooting.

 There is no insert in the bottom of the supplied Ruger grip.
 However, you can easily switch it out to a Magpul, Umbrella Corp, or other companies’ grip with inserts where you can hold spare batteries or tools.